Overview

 • Use Python with the Crazyflie firmware stack to issue control commands.

-• Define, control, and analyze collective behavior using a bigraph algebra, a formalism well-suited for modeling both connectivity and spatial configuration in dynamic systems.
+• Define, control, and analyze collective behavior using a bigraph algebra, a formalism for modeling both connectivity and spatial configuration in dynamic systems.

 Software Stack